haleystorm/karaokegram/README.md

     Karaokegram's webcam recording is only supported by Firefox.

-Karaokegram runs on Node with Express, Jade, and Stylus.
+Karaokegram runs on Node with Express, Pug, and Stylus.
 It uses the Google YouTube api to search for videos and does audio/video capture using ```navigator.getUserMedia()```.
 Read [Capturing Audio & Video in HTML5](http://www.html5rocks.com/en/tutorials/getusermedia/intro/#toc-resources) for more info.

 Suggestions and tips are welcome.